-Education Rights Counsel was created from a desire to make education better for students and families by equalizing access to legal advocacy.
+Education Rights Counsel was created from a desire to make education better for students and families.

-There is an access to justice gap in Nebraska, with nearly 47% of all students in low-income families.
-More than half of all Nebraska children verified with special needs were students in poverty.
-Nebraska has a higher rate of suspensions and expulsions than average across the Unites states (for example, over 14,000 students were suspended or expelled in the 2015/1 school year).
+In Nebraska, there is an access to justice gap.
+Nearly 47% of all students live in low-income families.
+More than 50% of all Nebraska children verified with special needs are students in poverty.
+And Nebraska has a higher rate of suspensions and expulsions than average across the Unites States.

 As a Program Director, Advocate, and proud mother of a child with special needs, Denise dedicates herself to helping all people with intellectual and developmental

 disabilities achieve their full potential to live healthy, fulfilling and meaningful lives.

 Christine DiMasi Tran DNP, APRN-NP is a committed clinical care provider at Nebraska Medicine/UNMC, Down Syndrome advocate and mother of a son living with a developmental disability.
 Her dedication to community cheers us all.